-Leftovers?
-We can’t imagine much, if any, of this pork roast being left till the next day.
-But the authors note that, should this happen, you can warm whatever’s left of the recipe in covered dish in a low oven along with some corn tortillas wrapped in foil.
-They like to shred the pork and serve it with shredded green cabbage tossed with a quick sauce of sour cream thinned with a little orange juice and seasoned with ground cumin, coriander, and salt to taste.
+We can’t imagine much, if any, of this supple, subtly aromatic pork roast being left over.
+But the authors note that, should this happen, you can warm whatever’s left of the recipe in covered dish.
+While you’re at it, wrap some tortillas in foil and toss ‘em in the oven as well.
+Then shred the pork and serve it with julienned green cabbage tossed with a quick sauce of sour cream thinned with a little orange juice and seasoned with ground cumin, coriander, and salt to taste.
+That’s what they suggest, anyways.
 We’re not going to argue.

 Slow-Roasted Pork Shoulder Recipe

 - 3 1/2 to 4 pound boneless pork shoulder (Boston butt) roast, tied*

 - 1 large orange, preferably navel or other seedless variety

 - 1 tablespoon whole fennel seeds